awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-native-idp.md

    GRANT SELECT on table foo to aad:alice@example.com
    ```

+   Note that a federated external user's role membership is available only in that user's session\.
+This has implications for creating database objects\.
+When a federated external user creates any view or stored procedure, for instance, the same user can't delegate permission of those objects to other users and roles\.

 **An explanation of namespaces**

 A namespace maps a user or role to a specific identity provider\.
-For example, IAM users are prefixed by `iam:`\.
-This is done to avoid user name collisions and support multiple identity stores\.
+For example, the prefix for users created in AWS IAM is `iam:`\.
+This prefix prevents user name collisions and makes support for multiple identity stores possible\.
 If a user alice@example\.com from the identity source registered with *aad* namespace logs in, the user `aad:alice@example.com` is created in Redshift if it doesn't already exist\.
 Note that a user and role namespace has a different function than an Amazon Redshift cluster namespace, which is a unique identifier associated with a cluster\.

 ## How login works with native identity provider \(IdP\) federation<a name="redshift-iam-access-control-native-idp-login"></a>